notken12/arcadecord/configuration.md

 - `GAME_SERVER_HOST_ID`: id of the host
 - `BOT_IPC_URL`: url of the bot proxy
 - `WEB_SERVER_URL`: public URL of the web host
+- `SHARD_MANAGER_POD_ADDRESS`: template string of the address of shard managers: `%ID%` is replaced with the shard manager pod's ID.
+Example: http://shardmanager-%ID%:3000
+- `GAME_SERVER_TOKEN`: secret token to allow access to the /create-game endpoint which is used to create a game.

 ## Bot shard manager: `bot/index.js`